Stone Cold Steve Austin: The Ringmaster and birth of "Stone Cold" (1995–1996)

-Austin joined the WWF in late-1995 after Diesel and Jim Ross helped convince WWF's owner Vince McMahon to hire him.
-He wrestled his first match for the WWF on December 18, 1995, which was broadcast on the January 8, 1996 episode of Raw.
+Austin joined the WWF at the end of 1995 after Diesel and Jim Ross helped convince WWF's owner Vince McMahon to hire him.
+He debuted in WWF on December 18, 1995, which was broadcast on the January 8, 1996, episode of Raw.
 His debut saw him awarded the Million Dollar Championship by his manager, Ted DiBiase.
 Wrestling in his debut match on Raw he defeated Matt Hardy using the moniker "The Ringmaster".
 While making his first pay-per-view (PPV) appearance at the Royal Rumble, he was scripted to be among the final four wrestlers in the ring, which could have given him an early push; however, The Ringmaster failed to hang onto the ropes after Fatu clotheslined him over and slipped out of the ring early.

 Austin soon thought the Ringmaster gimmick was weak and asked for a change.
 Having battled thinning hair for a few years, he decided to shave his head in early 1996.
 He later said in a 2017 interview, "After watching the Pulp Fiction movie with Bruce Willis, that's the haircut that inspired me.
 I was traveling on the road to Pittsburgh with Dustin Rhodes and before I went to the show, I said fuck it.
 I went into the bathroom with a razor blade and shaved all my hair off.
 Then I grew the goatee and everything came full circle."
-By March 11, The Ringmaster moniker (now merely a prefix to his ring name) would be discarded in favor of his most famous ring name, "Stone Cold" Steve Austin.
+By March 11, having thankfully missed out on the "opportunity" to be renamed Fang McFrost, among others, his Ringmaster moniker (now merely a prefix to his ring name) would be discarded in favor of his most famous ring name, "Stone Cold" Steve Austin, in a match against Savio Vega.
 The new name was prompted by his English wife at the time, Jeanie, who told him to drink a cup of tea she had made for him before it became "stone cold".
-His new persona was partially inspired by serial killer Richard Kuklinski.
+His new persona was partially inspired by serial killer Richard "the Iceman" Kuklinski.

-Austin wrestled Savio Vega on Raw to a double countout, before defeating him in his first WrestleMania appearance at WrestleMania XII.
-At In Your House: Good Friends, Better Enemies, Austin lost to Vega in a rematch.
-At In Your House: Beware of Dog, Austin lost a Caribbean strap match to Vega, with the added stipulation that DiBiase was forced to leave the WWF as a result.
+Austin wrestled Vega on Raw to a double countout, before defeating him in his first WrestleMania appearance at WrestleMania XII.
+At In Your House: Beware of Dog, Austin lost a Caribbean strap match to Vega, with the added stipulation that DiBiase was forced to leave the WWF as a result, leading Austin to quietly vacate the Million Dollar title.
 DiBiase would later say that nobody foresaw the success Austin would have, and had advised him to ignore the advice given to him by producers and continue what he was doing as success required patience.